Charity-Mahoro/calculator-App/README.md

 Simple Calculator using Flutter

-This project is a simple calculator application built using React.
-The primary objective of this project is to demonstrate the fundamentals of React, including component-based architecture, state management, and event handling.
+This project is a simple calculator application built using Flutter.
+The primary objective of this project is to demonstrate the fundamentals of Flutter, including component-based architecture, state management, and event handling.

 FEATURES OF THIS APPLICATION